Last updated 25 February, 2022.

 The live chat statistics report we produced highlighted a missing area in the industry.
 No research organization or other business had looked into live chat specifically.
 We saw an area of opportunity here.

 We decided on collecting data ourselves.
 We used Survey Monkey and Google Surveys to collect data on over 1000 consumers and businesses on what they thought about live chat.

 We had a hypothesis in the types of friction live chat consumers experience from our market research building Kayako Messenger.
 This got Kayako’s Product Marketers invested because the data also highlighted priorities for building features for Kayako Messenger.

 I’d built more than just content personas for hitting our ideal audience.
 I personally don’t believe personas are that useful for content marketing.
 You have a list of higher objectives, but nothing granular on what they might be experiencing at work.

 So I mapped out the goals, challenges, and pain points potential customers were experiencing daily.
-For customer support managers there is three things they value most in their jobs: improving customer experiences, increasing satisfaction and loyalty, and productivity/scalability of the tool.
+For customer support managers there are three things they value most in their jobs: improving customer experiences, increasing satisfaction, and loyalty, and productivity/scalability of the tool.